junwatu/clothes-recommendation/blog/README.md

 }
 ```

 If the vector result is tend to value 1 then the clothes is similar or recommended.
-You can set the minimum similarity score for a clothes to be included.
+You can set the minimum similarity score for clothes to be included.

-In this code, the minimum threshold where the clothes is considering as a recommendation is `0.5`, you can change this to a higher value for stricter recommendation:
+In this code, the minimum threshold where the clothes are considered as a recommendation is `0.5`, you can change this to a higher value for stricter recommendations:

 ```js
 function findSimilarItems(inputEmbedding, embeddings, threshold = 0.5, topK = 2) {